Who Must Pay Court Fees?

 - if the hearing is for a cross-claim or cross-appeal only – the cross-claimant or cross-appellant;

 Only one setting down and one set of hearing fees are payable if two or more proceedings which have not been consolidated are set down for hearing together.
 The amount of each fee is apportioned equally between the bodies and persons otherwise liable to pay these fees for the various proceedings.

-Any person requesting production of a court file for inspection and/or copying of documents from it is liable to pay the production fee and per page photocopying fees for each page copied.
+The person making the request is liable to pay the production fee and per page photocopying fees for each page copied.